FRINXio/confd/README.md

 ```

 #### Test connectivity from localhost to confd host on port 2022 via tunnel
+Open a new terminal window after the last step and type.
 ```
 Gerhards-MacBook-Pro:~ gwieser$ ssh admin@localhost -p 2022 -s netconf The authenticity of host '[localhost]:2022 ([::1]:2022)' can't be established.